ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {PANEL: Understanding Analyzers}

 Lucene offers several Analyzers out of the box, and new ones can be created easily.
-Various analyzers differ in the way they split the text stream ("tokenize"), and in the way they process those tokens in post-tokenization.
+Various Analyzers differ in the way they split the text stream ("tokenize"), and in the way they process those tokens in post-tokenization.

 For example, given this sample text: